Classic DP: Regular Expression Matching

 and p

-respectively.
-If both pointers can reach the end of their respective strings, the match is successful; otherwise, it fails.
+.
+If both pointers reach the end, it means the match is successful.
+Otherwise, the match fails.

 and p[j]